vbaconnet-ledger/developer-portal/_docs/transport/react-native-android-hid.md

 <img width="840" src="../images/android-studio.png" ></div>
 <!-- --------------------------------- -->

-Then go to settings => Appearence & Behavior => System Settings => Android SDK and check the "Show Package Details" checkbox on the bottom right of the windows.
+Then go to Settings => Appearence & Behavior => System Settings => Android SDK and check the "Show Package Details" checkbox on the bottom right of the windows.

 <!-- ------------- Image ------------- -->
 <div style="text-align:center">